ShoeheyOt/npm_Package_toyProject/README.md

 # Variable Checker

-### This is simple test logger which you can use it just like console.log() for checking your variables.
+### This is a simple test logger which you can use just like console.log() for checking your variables.

 ### 1. Install the package
 ```bash
 npm i @shuota/variable-checker
 ```

-### 2. Import to your file. and instantiation
+### 2. Import to your file. and instantiate it
 ```ts
 import VarChecker from "@shuota/variable-checker";
 const myLogger = VarChecker.create();